cybozu-go/pod-security-admission/README.md

 **Project Status**: Initial development

-`pod-security-admission` is a Kubernetes [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to ensure [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
+`pod-security-admission` is composed of [validation and mutating admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to ensure [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

 The enforcement of security settings for Pods has previously been achieved using [Pod Security Policy (PSP)](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
 However, it was [announced](https://github.com/kubernetes/kubernetes/pull/97171) that PSP is going to be removed in Kubernetes 1.25.

 `pod-security-admission` provides an enforcement of [simple Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) as admission webhook.

-`pod-security-admission` is not a policy engine.
+`pod-security-admission` is not a policy engine and users cannot write their own policies flexibly.
 It does not provide flexible policy changes.
 If you want to do that, I recommend using a policy engine such as [OPA GateKeeper](https://github.com/open-policy-agent/gatekeeper).